 Is it normal to experience soreness in my lower back after rucking?

-Soreness in your lower back after rucking is not uncommon, especially if you’re new to the activity or have recently increased the intensity or duration of your ruck march.
+Lower back after rucking in the form of muscle soreness is not uncommon, especially if you’re new to the activity or have recently increased the intensity or duration of your ruck march.
 However, I cannot say that it is normal.
 There’s nothing to worry about if it’s just delayed-onset muscle soreness (DOMS).
 But if the soreness persists or becomes severe, you must take appropriate measures to address it.

 How does rucking compare to other forms of cardio regarding its impact on the back?